WS/WSS Protocol Support

 CLB supports WS/WSS by default and no additional fees will be charged.

 WS/WSS is enabled by default and no additional configuration is required.

 If the listener listens to HTTP, WS is supported by default.
 If it listens to HTTPS, WSS is supported by default.

 When WSS is used, CLB will carry out SSL offloading.

 Which regions support WS/WSS?

-WS/WSS protocols are supported for All regions.
+Currently, WS/WSS protocols are supported in all regions.